Crimean Khanate: Selim II Giray fountain

 The Selim II Giray fountain, built in 1747, is considered one of the masterpieces of Crimean Khanate's hydraulic engineering designs and is still marveled in modern times.
 It consists of small ceramic pipes, boxed in an underground stone tunnel, stretching back to the spring source more than 20 m away.
 It was one of the finest sources of water in Bakhchisaray.

 Bakhchisaray Fountain

 One of the notable constructors of Crimean art and architecture was Qırım Giray, who in 1764 commissioned the fountain master Omer the Persian to construct the Bakhchisaray Fountain.
 The Bakhchisaray Fountain or Fountain of Tears is a real case of life imitating art.
 The fountain is known as the embodiment of love of one of the last Crimean Khans, Khan Qırım Giray for his young wife, and his grief after her early death.
 The Khan was said to have fallen in love with a Polish girl in his harem.
 Despite his battle-hardened harshness, he was grievous and wept when she died, astonishing all those who knew him.
 He commissioned a marble fountain to be made, so that the rock would weep, like him, forever.

 Regions and administration

-The nain regions outside of Qirim yurt (the peninsula) were:
+The nine regions outside of Qirim yurt (the peninsula) were: